c

 Seeking New Selling Artists

 Are you an artist or a crafter?
 Consider going through the jury process to sell your craft with us!
 Artists can apply for one craft per jury session.
 If artists have multiple crafts ie; ceramics and woodworking they must apply for either ceramics or woodworking per jury session.
-The jury process is conducted three times a year.
-To apply, artists must bring 3 samples of their best work for the category they are jurying for, the $40 nonrefundable application fee, and the completed entry forms by the close of business on January 29, June 4, and September 24 for the 2025 jury sessions.
+The jury process is conducted twice a year.
+To apply, artists must bring 3 samples of their best work for the category they are jurying for, the $40 nonrefundable application fee, and the completed entry forms by the close of business on the due date.
 Appalachian Arts strongly encourages individuals from underrepresented communities, including people of color, senior citizens, and individuals with disabilities, to apply and participate in our programs and opportunities.
 Click here to learn more!

 Homeschool Art Club Program